 Workshops on identifying high quality journals and on author rights (so you can make your journal articles openly accessible).
 Similarly, we can consult with faculty on these issues.

 Expertise and knowledge.
 The University Libraries has expert staff who can assist you as you navigate your scholarly communication options and the opportunities of Open Access.
-Contact our Scholarly Communication Initiatives department or your Liaison Librarian whenever you need assistance.
+Contact our Scholarly Communication and Data Services department (firstname.lastname@example.org) or your Liaison Librarian whenever you need assistance.

 Please join UNLV Libraries in celebrating Open Access week!